Demblush/My-codes/Real Accurate Cycle/Real Accurate Cycle/README.txt

 Note: aside form emails any string document you will be typing that will display to d users ensure that the first letter is capitalized

+New Pages:

+There are some special users(all have an account already) that can be added to the admin table by the admin.
+For every 5 people that Gh(Recieves money) I want you to make sure that the users on this table recieves 1.
+I.e distibute 4 people to the general users who are to recieve payment on the website, then give 1 to 1 of those users whose name and phone number are on the admin table.again distribute 4 to the general users, then 1 to anoda person on the table etc.
+The maximum number of gh this speciqal users can recieve should be set to 4 as default pls do so.
+But the admin can alter the maximum anytime.
+But pls ensure that every 12:00am that gh limit is set back to 4  maximum(default)

+1. AdminPanel

+a.
+All users will create a normal account.
+So there are some special people we want to make room for.

+	When the admin types in the details, I want you  to use that input form to collect the datas of those people through the phone number and add it to the table (Those Users must have been registered normally on the create account page)
+Also use gh value to indicate the amount of payment special users have recieved daily. i.e if the special user clicks paid, Increment is gh value by 1

+2. Adminpanel1

+a.
+Login,
+	When the admin clicks on any users phone number in adminpanel.html, it will link d admin to adminpanel1.html. so if the admin clicks login I want u to allow the admin to access the users dashboard with passowrd or any other detail.
+	(Allow the admin to access the dashboard of the phone number he clicked.)

+	Note: ensure that no phone number can be use to open 2 accounts.

+3. delete
+	when the admin clics delete, I want you to delete the user from that table

+4. Gh limit
+For changing maximum number of paring for each special user daily.

 1. Change page.

 After the user input account information, prompt the change button to replace the old account details in the database